AP review: State supply stocks sparse and dated before virus

 That funding request for the fiscal year that starts in July still was pending in the state House when Missouri’s first coronavirus case was confirmed last month.
 Since then, Missouri has ordered about $40 million of protective medical supplies for health care workers and emergency responders.

-Missouri Health Director Randall Williams told the AP that it didn’t make sense to load up on supplies ahead of time without knowing what was needed.
+Missouri Health Director Randall Williams told the AP that it didn’t make sense to load up on supplies without knowing what might be needed.
 For example, he said, bug spray would have been more useful than face masks during the 2015-2016 epidemic of the Zika virus, which is spread by mosquitoes.

 “If you spend money on prevention and whatever comes your way isn’t that, then you have less money for response” when an emergency occurs, Williams said.

 Federal public health funding for states has been on a downward slide since new programs were launched after the 2001 terrorist attacks and anthrax scare.
 The Public Health Emergency Preparedness program provided $675 million last year — down 28% since 2003, according to the nonprofit Trust for America’s Health.
 The Hospital Preparedness Program provided $265 million last year — down by almost half during that same period.

 Colorado used to have two medical stockpiles.
 But the state received minimal federal funding for storing supplies from the H1N1 pandemic and none to buy more.
 The stockpile in Denver was dissolved last fall and its remnants transferred to one in Grand Junction.
 Those supplies had all been distributed by the beginning of March, as the coranavirus was spreading.

 Ohio, like many states, began storing some supplies after the 2001 terrorist attacks.
 But its financial commitment waned after each crisis was averted, said Deborah Arms, president of the Ohio Nurses Association, who led the state health department’s prevention division from the late 1990s to 2008.